bonomali/documentation-2/virtual-machines/hypercloud/readme.md

 Provisioning Virtual Machines on HyperCloud
 ===========================

-A user can provision HyperCloud virtual machines on the newly created cluster either through a UI-based workflow or by defining a simple YAML-based Machine Blueprint that can be requested from the Self-Service Library.
+A user can provision HyperCloud virtual machines through a UI-based workflow or by defining a simple YAML-based Machine Blueprint that can be requested from the Self-Service Library.

 **UI-based Workflow** – A user can request a HyperCloud virtual machine by navigating to **Machines** and then clicking on the **+New** button to select **HyperCloud**.
 Once the Cloud Provider is selected, a user can select the following options:
 -   **Name Prefix** – the VM prefix that will be used for the new VM
--   **Node** -- the HyperGrid (or Hyper-V) Node on which the new VM's will be provisioned
+-   **Node** -- the HyperCloud (or Hyper-V) Node on which the new VM's will be provisioned
 -   **Instance Type** -- pre-defined templates are available that specify the CPU, Memory, Disk and Generation for the VM (e.g. cpu=1,memory=2GB,disk=100GB,generation=1).
 A user can customize these value to his/her needs.
 -   **Image** -- this is the .VHDX template that will be used for provisioning
 -   **Network** -- this is the virtual network that will be used for the new VM